 Four steps for EVM implementation

-The following section presents four steps for the implementation of EVM into any project.
+The following section presents four steps for the implementation of an earned value management system into any project.
 Take note, however, that this is a lightweight version of the methodology, as it has varying degrees of complexity depending on the industry, the scope of the project and the skill level of the team.

 For smaller companies and projects, as well as those who look to understand EVM, this breakdown will prove to be more than useful.